tobydickenson/SandwichChanger/README.md

 The top 3 parts are obviously printed flat.
 The mounting part is best printed on its back.

+## Recommended Automatic Tip Changer Motion Sequence

+1. Start above the changing station.
+It is important to capture the X/Y coordinate precisely to ensure that the nozzle will be aligned with the tip during the loading operation.
+I find the best way to capture the X/Y coordinate is using top vision, with a medium size tool in the changer.
+The tip internal hole will be out of focus, but sufficiently visible for alignment purposes.
+2. The second location is at the same X/Y coordinate as the first, but with the Z lowered so that the nozzle spring is fully compressed and the tip fully driven onto nozzle.
+NB all of the force of compressing the spring is carried by the large flange onto the top surface of the tool changer.
+3. The third location is at the same X/Y coordinate as the first, but with the nozzle spring having maybe 0.2mm compression so that the large flange is gently held against the top surface.
+4. The fourth location is a 10mm movement in X/Y and maybe 0.4mm above the third location in Z. The movement from 4 to 3 should be a gentle landing of the large flange onto the top surface.

 [![CP40 tool Changer Photo](photo.jpg)](https://www.youtube.com/watch?v=uOaBIDkO-QQ)

 ![CP40 tool Changer](Tool_Changer.png)